top of page

 BIOGRAPHY

-Kristina Shelden is a remarkably gifted singer-songwriter and performer.
-She is a disabled, Canadian mutt with an aboriginal bloodline from the Dene in the Northwest Territories and is based out of Vancouver, Canada.
 Kristina’s voice is packed with depth, power and vulnerability.
 She embodies a unique control over her voice and gracefully carries it from soft and delicate to an avalanche of sound.
 She seamlessly weaves through indie, pop, jazz, and soulful music.
+Most recently, she's starting work on an album with a delicious R&B vibe.
+"Honestly, I can't wait to share.
+This is something new ;)"

-Her background in music is extensive.
-Kristina began performing at a young age in musicals and jazz ensembles.
-She discovered at a young age that music is her trajectory.
-She studied general music at university for a brief period which came to a pause due to serious health reasons.
-Kristina suffered from a C4/C5 spinal cord injury that threatened to end her music career.
+She studied general music majoring in vocals at university for a year and planned to continue, but that came to a pause due to serious health reasons.
+Kristina suffered from a C4/C5 spinal cord injury that threatened to end her just budding music career.
 This landed her in the hospital and caused nerve damage that made it almost impossible to play music.

 For bookings and inquiries, please contact Kristina at kristinasheldenmusic@gmail.com or through the websites contact form.